Jacob-Herrick/Equity-Research-Models/README.md

-This file is comprised of financial models of public companies.
-The models are in various states and many still unfinished.
-Follow along as I add more.
-Shoot me a message if you have insights or comments, always excited to talk to others about equity analysis.
+This repository contains financial models of public companies I am interested in.
+Many are still works in progress — follow along as I expand the collection.

+Have insights or feedback?
+Feel free to reach out!
+Always happy to discuss equity research with analysts.